USB headsets with microphones are recommended for most Avant Language Assessments. Other options may require more preparation by IT representatives.

-The Testing Coordinator should ensure that arrangements have been made for the headsets to be plugged in before starting the test, and that test takers know how to use the in-line controls on the headsets, if available.
+The Testing Coordinator should ensure headsets are plugged in before the test, and that test takers know how to use the headset’s in-line controls (if available).

 If you are receiving a low mic or low volume error message while recording in the Speaking section you may need to adjust the sound settings in your preferences.